sunnustech/cloud/README.md

   })
 })
 ```

+Here, we are creating a type of cloud function, taking the form of an onRequest.
+Users who wish to call this function can attach a message in the request object `req`, and it will be reflected in the response `res`.
+More will be elaborated on in the later parts.

 2. Add it to the list of cloud functions to be used by exporting it in `cloud/functions/src/development.ts`.